felixlopz/hubrise-test-task/content/apps/livepepper/en/connect-hubrise.md

 The instructions below detail how to connect a LivePepper site to a new HubRise account as this is the most common scenario.

-For instructions on how to connect a multisite, or on how to connect a site to an existing HubRise Account, see the [FAQ](/apps/livepepper/faqs/).
+For instructions on how to connect a multisite, or on how to connect a site to an existing HubRise account, see the [FAQ](/apps/livepepper/faqs/).

 ---